monojit18/GCPWorkshop/README-Ingress-to-GKE-2.md

   > **TIP**
   >
-  > - 3 replicas for Nginx Ingress controller POD would result in 3 NEGs
+  > - 3 replicas for Nginx Ingress controller POD would result in 3 *Standalone Zonal NEGs*
   > - Note down the NEG names - which in this case would be like - *ingress-nginx-443-neg-XXX*
-  > - Each NEG would be added as a backend to the Global HTTP(S) LB, which we would be creating below
+  > - Each Zonal NEG would be added as a backend to the Global HTTP(S) LB, which we would be creating below

 ### Deploy Global HTTP(S) Load Balancer - Option 1

 - Refer **2** and **2a** in the main architecture diagram

-- Setup environment variables
+- Setup **Environment** variables

   ```bash
   NEG1_NAME="<neg1-name>"